whopperprinting/LayerLapse/README.md

 ---

-## 🔧 Uploading Firmware (Only needed if you're customizing — LayerLapse is shipped preloaded and ready to use)
+## 🔧 Uploading Firmware (Only needed if you're customizing — LayerLapse is shipped preloaded and ready to use from the box)

 Steps:
 1. Copy the [code from here](code/DIY_LayerLapse_firmware.txt) for a starting point